History of Zamość

 Zamość, founded in 1580, is a town in Poland.

 Renaissance town

 Zamość was founded in 1580 by the Chancellor and Hetman (head of the army of the Polish–Lithuanian Commonwealth) Jan Zamoyski, on the trade route linking western and northern Europe with the Black Sea.
-Modelled on Italian trading cities, and built during the Baroque period by the architect Bernardo Morando, a native of Padua, Zamość remains a perfect example of a Renaissance town of the late 16th century, which retains its original layout and fortifications (Zamość Fortress), and a large number of buildings blending Italian and central European architectural traditions.

-At the turn of the 16th and 17th centuries Zamość was one of the most impressive fortresses in the Polish–Lithuanian Commonwealth.
-The city was belted with powerful bastion fortifications, curtains and moats.
-The defensive qualities of the fortress were determined by the natural conditions, since the city was founded at the Łabuńka river and its tributary Topornica river, surrounded by the extensive marshy valley.

-As a result of the merger of the fortress and the main city and thanks to the terrain, the fortress had a shape of irregular heptagon, consisting of 7 curtains and 7 bastions placed in the bends.
-Jan Zamoyski, the founder and owner of the city, paid a lot of attention to the defense functions of the city.
-In the founding document, he pledged to consolidate the city with ramparts and a moat.
-The city was founded in the areas that used to be threatened or attacked by the Tatars.
-In the case of emergency, the powerful fortress could give shelter to people fleeing from threatened areas.
+Because of the merger of the fortress and the main city, and the terrain, the fortress was an irregular heptagon, consisting of 7 curtains and 7 bastions placed in the bends.
+Jan Zamoyski was the founder and owner of the city.
+The city was founded in areas that were threatened or attacked by the Tatars.
+In the case of emergency, the fortress could shelter people fleeing threatened areas.

-In the 17th century the city was thriving during the most extensive and fastest development period.
-It attracted not only the Poles but also many other nationalities.